 The market for identity solutions is intensely competitive, and we expect competition to increase in the future from established competitors and new market entrants.
-For products that organizations can use to manage identities for their extended enterprise, which we previously referred to as the internal use case, our competitors include authentication, provisioning and adaptive multi-factor authentication providers, many of which are large companies such as Computer Associates (a subsidiary of Broadcom), Citrix, IBM, Microsoft, Oracle, RSA (a division of Dell Technologies), Duo Security (a division of Cisco Systems) and Symantec, infrastructure-as-a-service providers such as Google Cloud Platform and Amazon Web Services, or AWS, and companies that have acquired identity management solution providers in recent years.
-For products that organizations can use to manage and secure their customers'

-identities, which we previously referred to as the external use case, we generally compete with internally developed systems.
-We also face competition from small, private niche companies that offer point products that attempt to address certain of the problems that our platform solves.
-In addition, with the recent increase in large merger and acquisition transactions in the technology industry, particularly transactions involving cloud-based technologies, there is a greater likelihood that we will compete with other large technology companies in the future.
-Many of our existing competitors have, and some of our potential competitors could have, substantial competitive advantages such as greater name recognition and longer operating histories, larger sales and marketing budgets and resources, broader distribution and established relationships with ISVs, channel partners and customers, greater customer support resources, greater resources to make acquisitions, lower labor and development costs, larger and more mature intellectual property portfolios and substantially greater financial, technical and other resources.
+For products that organizations can use to manage identities for their workforce (employees, contractors and partners), which we refer to as workforce identity, our competitors include authentication, lifecycle management and multi-factor authentication providers, many of which are large companies such as Computer Associates (a subsidiary of Broadcom), IBM, Microsoft, Oracle, RSA (a division of Dell Technologies), Duo Security (a division of Cisco Systems), SailPoint and Symantec and other companies that have acquired identity management solution providers in recent years.
+For products that organizations can use to manage and secure their customers' identities, which we refer to as customer identity, we generally compete with internally developed systems, infrastructure-as-aservice providers, such as Amazon Web Services (AWS), Google Cloud Platform and Microsoft, and dedicated customer identity and access management vendors, such as Gigya (a division of SAP) and Janrain (a division of Akamai Technologies).
+We also compete with private companies that offer point products that address certain of the problems that our platform solves for both workforce identity and customer identity.
+With the continuing merger and acquisition activity in the technology industry, particularly transactions involving security or identity and access management technologies, there is a greater likelihood that we will compete with other large technology companies in the future in both the workforce identity and customer identity markets.
+Many of our existing competitors have, and some of our potential competitors could have, substantial competitive advantages such as significantly greater financial, technical, sales and marketing, distribution, customer support or other resources, longer operating histories, greater resources to make strategic acquisitions and greater name recognition than we do.